bitsofcotton/ddpmopt/README.md

 Either, we might be in invariant prediction catched as getting to be invariant result controlled condition.

-# Tips on prediction on objected images
+# Tips on prediction on objected images on stieljes condition
 We suppose the input image series as some of the functions to effect to or data to be effected by paired images also the pixel contexts in F\_p.
 However, instead of using F_2, we need P01 base dimension larger than 4 in such case in fact.
 After then, we adjust omitted:in/output ratio on F_2 case.
 We might need this because only single layered learning needs some of the better reasons to calculate in such algorithms.